 The dry air temperature is the usual parameter for determining the thermal comfort inside a room.
-The air temperature indicates its heat energy level with reference to an absolute minimum level - 0 (0°C = 273.15 K).
+It indicates its heat energy level with reference to an absolute minimum level - 0 (0°C = 273.15 K).

-Thermal comfort in the body is maintained by homeothermy, which balances heat gains and losses to keep body temperature between 36 and 38°C.
+Thermal comfort in the body is maintained by homeothermy, which balances heat gains and losses to maintain body temperature between 36 and 38°C.

-The range of temperatures considered comfortable is from 21 to 25ºC, being, according to the RITE (Thermal Installations Regulation), 21-23ºC in winter and 23-25ºC in summer, although these parameters can be increased and/or decreased depending on the rest of the variables that condition comfort.
+The range of temperatures at which a state of comfort is obtained goes from 21 to 25ºC, being, according to the RITE (Thermal Installations Regulation), 21-23ºC in winter and 23-25ºC in summer, although these values can be increased and/or decreased depending on the rest of the variables that condition comfort.

 MICA only establishes a range of risk values for indoor temperature in the case of indoor air quality assessment projects, as they must be evaluated together with other parameters such as relative humidity, mainly due to the variability of the factors that determine comfort.
-These comfort values are in the range of 20 - 25ºC.
+These comfort values are in the range of 19 - 27ºC.

-Thermal comfort is determined by indoor air temperature, surface temperature, type of heat source, relative humidity and air movement, so the source of low, high or comfortable indoor temperature depends on several factors.
+Thermal comfort is determined by indoor air temperature, surface temperature, type of heat source, relative humidity and air movement, so a low, high or comfortable indoor temperature depends on several factors.

 The main sources conditioning the indoor temperature are direct or indirect solar radiation, internal sources such as occupancy or equipment, as well as heating and air-conditioning systems, the type of ventilation used and the construction system of the building envelope.